pawarhrishi21/Faculty-Leave-Portal/README.md

-# Faculty-Leave-Portal
+# Faculty-Portal
-	A portal to manage faculty leave applications at an academic university.
+	An faculty portal for a university to
+	- View and store academic profile of faculties which include their background, publications, courses, education and achievements.
+Implemented using NoSQL database (MongoDB) with PHP.
+	- Apply for leaves and manage leave applications (approve/reject/comment).
+Implemented using PostgreSQL database with PHP.

 ### Tech Stack
-	PHP, PostgreSQL
+	PHP, PostgreSQL, MongoDB

 ### Run locally
 - Installation Prerequisites
 	-	PHP 8.0 or above, PostgreSQL